vaughan/pg3Launch.sh/readme.md

 * pgadmin3

 ## usage
+Make sure you have already opened the database in question in pgadmin3 with the user required by your queries, or save your password in a .pgpass file so your user role has access.

 1. use from file explorer (example using nemo file explorer on ubuntu)
   * right-click on .sql file in file explorer
   * click "open with" -> "other application"